Skip to content

 Tax on interest?

-Outside an tax-advantaged savings account or pension, FD interest is taxable.
+Outside an tax-advantaged account or pension, FD interest is taxable.
 Reduce the effective rate by your marginal tax rate for after-tax projection.

 What's typical rate?